aerogear/aerogear-android-cookbook/AuthExamples/README.md

 ### 2. Configure Application

-Edit org.jboss.aerogear.authexamples.Constants#URL_BASE to be the path of the application.
+Edit org.jboss.aerogear.android.cookbook.authexamples.Constants#URL_BASE to be the path of the application.

 In the case of a emulator and server running on the same machine the URL will be http://10.0.2.2:8080/authentication/rest.